abhisek/afl-fuzzing-workshop/gitbook/afl-fuzzing/getting-started-afl.md

 cat /tmp/h1/output/crashes/$f | ./a.out
 ```

+## Am I doing it right?

+One of things about finding bugs continuously is to ensure incremental improvement in fuzzing strategy.
+That means, when you start the fuzzing process, you must have the means to measure effectiveness of the current strategy.

+This can be done using basic coverage analysis i.e. measure the code coverage ratio (or percentage) observed during fuzzing within a reasonable time period.
+If this is very less, then we must look into better strategy for fuzzing.

 ## Coverage Guided Fuzzing

 > American Fuzzy Lop is a brute-force fuzzer coupled with an exceedingly simple but rock-solid instrumentation-guided genetic algorithm.
 It uses a modified form of edge coverage to effortlessly pick up subtle, local-scale changes to program control flow.